Skip to navigation Skip to content

 Medical evidence

-A YA student or apprentice who provides a valid medical certificate that satisfies the temporary incapacity exemption criteria can continue to be treated as a full-time student or apprentice for the duration of the temporary incapacity period.
+A YA student who provides a valid medical certificate that satisfies the temporary incapacity exemption criteria may continue to be treated as a full-time student for the duration of the temporary incapacity.

 The medical certificate must state all the following: